Degree Requirements for Undergraduates

 Foundational Writing and Information Literacy Requirement

 All undergraduate degree students matriculating in Fall 2014 or later are required to successfully complete a three-credit course which provides instruction and practice with foundational writing and information literacy.
-Any of the three following courses will satisfy this requirement: ENGS 001, HCOL 085, and TAP seminars in the College of Arts and Sciences.
+(See the foundational writing and information literacy course list in this catalogue under Academic Offerings/Courses for the approved courses.)

 All undergraduate degree students matriculating in Fall 2015 or later must meet a General Education requirement in Sustainability.
 To meet this requirement, students must complete a course, curriculum, or co-curricular module prior to graduation that has been approved by the Faculty Senate's Sustainability Curriculum Review Committee.
 (See the sustainability course list in this catalogue under Academic Offerings/Courses for the approved courses.)